Anderson County Court Records

 Statewide Criminal History

-For a comprehensive criminal history check beyond Anderson County, the Texas Department of Public Safety (DPS) maintains the state’s central criminal records repository.
+For a broader criminal history check beyond Anderson County, the Texas Department of Public Safety (DPS) maintains the state's central criminal records repository.
 A name-based criminal history search costs $3.00 for public access.
-Fingerprint-based personal reviews require scheduling an appointment through IDEMIA’s Fingerprint Applicant Services of Texas (FAST) system by calling (888) 467-2080 or visiting a FAST location.
+Fingerprint-based personal reviews require scheduling an appointment through IDEMIA's Fingerprint Applicant Services of Texas (FAST) system by calling (888) 467-2080 or visiting a FAST location.
 The Texas Fingerprint Service Code for personal reviews is 11FT12.
-Applicants must complete the CR-63 Personal Review form and provide valid identification.
+You'll need to complete the CR-63 Personal Review form and provide valid identification.
 The fingerprinting fee is $10.00, and the criminal history access fee is an additional $15.00.

 Records of deferred adjudication and convictions are generally public.
-However, expunged records and those subject to nondisclosure orders are restricted from public view.
+Expunged records and those subject to nondisclosure orders are restricted from public view.

 Anderson County Sheriff's Office